Past Race Photos

-Get your green on and join us in celebrating St. Patty's Day with a run/walk downtown then stick around for the Bellingham St. Patrick's Day Parade.
+Get your green on and join us in celebrating St. Paddy's Day with a run/walk downtown then stick around for the Bellingham St. Patrick's Day Parade.

 Race Distance and Start Time

 There are two distances from which to choose:

 - 5 Klick (approx. 3 miles)

 Bellingham Parks & Recreation is in need of volunteers to make this growing and ever-popular special event take place.
 This is a great community gathering for kids of all ages.
 We are looking for approximately 50 volunteers to make this fun morning continue to be such a huge success.
 As a volunteer you can help with registration, start line, finish line, refreshments, course support, or many other aspects of the run and festivities afterwards.
 For more information contact Lance Romo at (360) 778-7000 or e-mail

 Male and Female 10 & under, 11-12, 13-14, 15-16, 17-18, 19-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70+